aecheverrilt/selenium-java-test/README.md

 ### Getting Started

-Use your preferred IDE (capable of running a Java project).
-Ecplise is recommended but others such as IntelliJ IDEA should work fine.
+* Use your preferred IDE (capable of running a Java project).
+Eclipse is recommended but others such as IntelliJ IDEA should work fine.

+* Configurations such as viewport size and wait times can be modified and are defined in the TestBase.java file.

 ### Prerequisites

-This is an example of how to list things you need to use the software and how to install them.
 * Java Installed on your OS

 ### Installation